FREQUENTLY ASKED QUESTIONS

 How do I purchase in Anchorage Apartments?

 Stage 3 has commenced construction with the completion date approximately December 2018.
-Stages 4 and 5 to be released soon you will be purchasing off the plan.
+Stage 4 has just been released on the market.
 There is a fully furnished apartment available, viewing is from 10am to 4pm 7 days a week where you can see the quality, finishes and colour scheme.
 Stages 1 and 2 are completed and occupied.
 An initial deposit is required to hold the apartment for you while paper work is prepared for signing.
 A 10 % deposit is taken (incorporates the initial holding deposit) which is held in a trust fund.
 No other payment is required until after completion.
 The contract and disclosure statement set out all the relevant details which your solicitor will be able to advise on.